 We had the honor to be invited to speak about keywording at this year’s Microstock Expo.
 We discovered some very interesting facts.
-We also learnt a lot about the parameters that websites like WebsiteHosting.com display regarding web hosting services.
+We also learnt a lot about the parameters that websites like WebsiteHosting.com display regarding wordpress hosting services.
 Read on to learn how to better keyword and what themes have the potential to make you money.

 The importance of keywords